-My goal is to provide quality holistic medical care using the fundamental healing principles of mind-body-spirit medicine.
-Healing takes place naturally via acupuncture, herbal medicine, bodywork, nutritional therapy, and mind/body. movement.
+My goal is to provide quality holistic medical care.
+Healing takes place naturally via acupuncture, herbal medicine, bodywork, nutritional therapy, and mind/body movement.

 "The doctor of the future will give no medicine, but will interest their patients in the care of the human frame, diet and in the cause and prevention of disease." ~Thomas Edison

-I care about your well being and will provide you with guidance, knowledge, and the tools needed for obtaining and maintaining abundant health.
-I am here to help you achieve optimal wellness.
+I care about your well being and will provide you with guidance, knowledge, and the tools needed for obtaining and maintaining health and wellness.

 "Acupuncture, healing the world one needle at a time."

 Acupuncture is a technique in which specific acupuncture points on the body are stimulated by inserting a thin needle through the skin.
 It is one of the practices used in traditional Chinese Medicine for treatment of various symptoms and diseases ranging from nausea to insomnia and dates back over 3000 years.
 There have been extensive studies conducted on acupuncture, especially for back and neck pain, osteoarthritis/knee pain, and headache.
 However, researchers are only beginning to understand the effects of acupuncture for various other health conditions.
 Acupuncture is considered a safe therapy when performed by an experienced, well-trained practitioner using sterile single use needles.
 Ask me about your specific condition and see if acupuncture is right for you!

 Though today we know this list to be more extensive, in 1979 the World Health Organization (WHO) published the following list of common conditions proven to respond to Acupuncture:

 Bronchial asthma (most effective in children and in patients without complicating diseases)

 Disorders of the mouth: